Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 Some of the data that the set includes is the name, the class, the mass, the year it was discovered, and the latitude and longitude of where it fell for each meteorite.

 ## Question #1: Which regions of the world have the most discovered meteorite landings?

+Importance of this question:

+- Scientific: This information helps researchers target future expeditions and understand which environments are best for finding meteorites.
+- Economic: Scientific expeditions are expensive, and knowing which regions will yield the most findings for scientific progress allows organizations such as governments and the Meteoritical Society to know where to focus their efforts for the best return on investment.
+- Environmental Patterns in meteorite discoveries give us many clues about erosion, climate, and surface movement in the earth.

+How this information ties in to the data set:

+- reclat and reclong are coordinates (latitude and longitude) that can be used to create a map visualization.
+- Thousands of meteorites are tracked and identified in this dataset using their name and ID’s.

 <img width="1433" height="666" alt="Image" src="https://github.com/user-attachments/assets/380100fc-6e11-4978-944b-c35b5872c72d" />
 <img width="1402" height="660" alt="Image" src="https://github.com/user-attachments/assets/2a0834b6-2fb8-4fda-9f94-c2110f283d1e" />
 <img width="1353" height="666" alt="Image" src="https://github.com/user-attachments/assets/83c2c56d-7920-4437-9783-4b5f0f8876bf" />